I Am Number Four

 Is it any good?

-Here's a young adult novel that covers a lot of territory: superheroes, aliens, romance, high school bullying, and angst.
-Though the mish-mash of genres keeps I AM NUMBER FOUR from any real complexity, the various elements seem to blend together quite well -- only at the end, as expected, do readers get the all-out alien slug-fest.
+Though the mish-mash of genres keeps I AM NUMBER FOUR from any real complexity, the various elements seem to blend together quite well.
+Only at the end, as expected, do readers get the all-out alien slug-fest.

 John is a solid, good-hearted character, and his relationship with his mentor Henri is touching.
 Love interest Sarah seems to lose her depth as the story goes forward -- maybe it's the too-quick acceptance of who John really is that does it.
 But other teen characters grow in surprising ways.
 And there are just enough surprises and suspense to propel readers through the series -- and into theaters to see the film.